chessmail user manual

 Lobby

 The lobby is the homepage of chessmail after logging in.
-There you can see which chess friends are online and you can use the member search.
+There you can see which chess friends are online and use the member search.

 Correspondence Chess

-In the play-by-mail section of chessmail, slow chess can be played.
-Moves are executed asynchronously, thinking times can be set from 24 hours to several days per move.
+In the correspondence chess section of chessmail, slow-paced chess can be played.
+Moves are made asynchronously, with thinking times adjustable from 24 hours to several days per move.

-A list displays your play-by-mail games and you can start new games here.
+Here your correspondence chess games are displayed and you can start new games.

-Regular chess tournaments are organized on chessmail.
-Show your skills in one of the tournaments or organize your own tournaments.
-You can find the best players on chessmail in a ranking list.
+Chess tournaments are regularly organized on chessmail.
+Prove your skills in one of the tournaments or organize your own tournaments.

-The ranking list displays the best players on chessmail.
-The ranking is sorted by Elo rating.
+The ranking list displays the best correspondence chess players on chessmail.

 Live Chess

-In the live chess area, you can play rapid chess with a clock.
+In the live chess section, you can play rapid chess where both players are online simultaneously.

 Mailbox

-Members can send messages to each other.
+Personal messages can be sent via the mailbox.
 If someone has sent you a message, a green number will be displayed on the mailbox icon.

 Forum

-The chessmail forums serve as a communication platform for chessmail members.
-You can write about chess and other topics.
-Various sub-forums correspond to different subject areas, such as chess, tournaments or chessmail.
+The chessmail forums serve as a communication platform.
+You may write about chess and other topics.
+Various sub-forums correspond to different subject areas, such as chess, tournaments, or small talk.

 Chess World

-Here you will find interactive tools, such as an online chess computer and a board to set up positions.
+In the Chess World you will find interactive tools, such as an online chess computer and a board to set up positions.
 You can also solve chess puzzles here and play other chess mini-games.
-In the chessmail shop, you can buy T-shirts and other items.
+The chessmail shop offers T-shirts and other items.

 Chess Clubs / Club

-In chess clubs, chessmail members can organize themselves.
+Chess clubs are groups of chessmail members.
 There are club forums where members can exchange ideas.
 Clubs can organize tournaments.
 There is a club ranking and a club page where the club can present itself.

 User Menu

-You can find your personal settings and information in the user menu, at the top right under your member name.
+Your personal settings and information can be found in the user menu, at the top right under your member name.

 My Page